 - Wayne County Community College District

 The MiCUP Scholars Program encourages you to continue to follow your dream of a higher education after community college.
 If you come from a low-income background or are the first in your family to go to college, the MiCUP Scholars Program makes the transition to a four-year university an achievable goal.
 This program is targeted specifically to students interested in science, technology, engineering, and mathematics (STEM) and is highly competitive with only 14 available spots.
 Priority is given to students studying STEM disciplines.
-Please apply by Friday, February 23rd, 2024 @ 5 PM.
+For priority consideration, please apply by Friday, December 31st, 2024 @ 5 PM.

 MiCUP Scholars Program Contacts